SysKitTeam/docs-point/docs/configuration/customize-emails.md

 ## E-mail Templates

-The **E-mail Templates** section in E-mail Settings, lets you download the Syskit Point built-in templates, edit them to match your organization's requirements, and upload your customized versions.
+The **E-mail Templates** section in E-mail Settings lets you download the Syskit Point built-in templates, edit them to match your organization's requirements, and upload your customized versions.
 You can also reset all e-mail templates to their default setting.

 This is useful when you want to, for example, add organization-specific legal disclaimers or footer content to e-mails or adjust the HTML structure of a template to match your company's branding guidelines.